Preschool isn't too early for a parent-teacher conference

 Conferences should end on a happy note and a plan of action.
 However, if you and the teacher can’t agree on what to do for your child, you may need to meet with the principal.

 While teachers are the experts on learning, they should offer you choices.
 If your child needs additional help, the teacher may bring in a team to work on an individualized education plan (IEP) for the school year.

 Be sure to describe any medical needs that may impact how your child performs in school.
-And if your child has special problems, ask if specialists are available.
+Ask if specialists are available if your child has special problems.

 3. WHAT ARE POINTS TO DISCUSS?

 • Share family events with the teacher.
 A new baby, a divorce or a death can impact your child’s behavior.
-Knowing these things gives the teacher insight.
+This gives the teacher insight.

 • Tell the teacher if you speak a different language at home.
 If your English is not strong, the teacher can arrange for a translator to join your conference.